geojupyter/jupytergis/docs/tutorials/intro.md

 JupyterGIS integrates geospatial analysis with the interactivity of Jupyter Notebooks, enabling users to:

-- Visualize and create interactive maps.
+- Visualize geospatial data and create interactive maps.
 - Process and analyze geospatial data.
 - Share and collaborate on geospatial workflows.